-Group financial statements Parent company financial statements Performance materiality 80% (2023: 80%) of Group materiality 80% (2023: 80%) of Company materiality Basis and rationale for determining In determining performance materiality, we considered the following factors: a. our understanding of the entity and its environment and the impact of various macro-economic factors, performance materiality b. the financial performance of the Group and Company since last year, c. risks identified in relation to potential labour shortages, the rising impact of interest rate and inflation affecti the trading environment, d. the nature, volume, and size of misstatements (corrected and uncorrected) in the previous aud e. the likelihood of the prior year misstatements reoccurring in the current year audit.
+Group financial statements Parent company financial statements Performance materiality 80% (2023: 80%) of Group materiality 80% (2023: 80%) of Company materiality Basis and rationale for determining In determining performance materiality, we considered the fo performance materiality b. the financial performance of the Group and Company since last year, c. risks identified in relation to potential labour shortages, the rising impact of interest rate and inflation affer the trading environment, d. the nature, volume, and size of misstatements (corrected a e. the likelihood of the prior year misstatements reoccurring •